Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 This character sheet is designed for use in heroic-level Hero System games such as Fantasy Hero or Star Hero.
 Characters in these games tend to have many skills, few powers, and employ weapons that generally do killing damage and are purchased with in-game money rather than character points.
 The overall aim of this character sheet is to make playing Heroic-level games in Hero System as easy as possible.
 This sheet attempts to handle the basic bookkeeping math for characteristics, skills, powers, and complications.
 However, no skill names, power names, power descriptions, advantages, or limitations are included, except for the six skill enhancers, overall levels, and endurance-related choices, which are required for the internal math.
 Please refer to official Hero System rules publications or the official helper software Hero Designer for this information (https://www.herogames.com).

-The number of skills (30 general skills, 7 combat skills, 9 maneuvers, and 9 languages) and powers (20) is hard-coded to handle the background math and for aesthetics, but should be sufficient for most cases.
+The number of skills (50 general skills, up to 12 combat skills, 9 maneuvers, and up to 9 languages) and powers (20) is hard-coded to handle the background math and for aesthetics, but should be sufficient for most cases.

 > [!NOTE]
 > For help, comments, feature requests, or bug reports please contact [Villain In Glasses](https://app.roll20.net/users/633423/villain-in-glasses) on [Roll20](https://roll20.net) or consider this [HERO Games forum thread](https://www.herogames.com/forums/topic/101627-new-roll20-character-sheet-hero-system-6e-heroic/).